metagenomics/metagenomics-tk/docs/developer_guidelines.md

 ## Wiki

-For building the documentation we are using [mkdocs](https://www.mkdocs.org/) in combination with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and a [plugin](https://timvink.github.io/mkdocs-print-site-plugin/index.html) for building static single page html files.
+For building the documentation we are using [mkdocs](https://www.mkdocs.org/) in combination with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and [mike](https://github.com/jimporter/mike) for building versioned wiki pages.
-The wiki HTML files are uploaded to S3 storage on pull request merge events in the master and dev branch (see Makefile commands using `make help`).
+Using `TOOLKIT_TAG=0.5.0 make wiki_publish` the local wiki pages are uploaded to Github pages.
+Please use semantic versioning for specifying the version number.

 You can work on these html files locally by running `make dev_wiki`.
 But please note that by build the static html file for upload, the navigation might change.
 You can view the final html file by building the html file (see Makefile `make help`).